Honors Program in Psychology

-The honors program is designed for exceptional students who wish to pursue intensive and independent psychological research.
-The honors program offers students the closest contact and consultation with faculty they will likely experience while at Cornell.
-Successful participation serves as evidence of the two most important skills required of an academic psychologist: the capacity to integrate theoretical and factual material, and to devise and execute a creative empirical research project.
+The Honors Program is designed for exceptional senior psychology students who wish to pursue intensive and independent psychological research.
+The Honors Program offers students the closest contact and consultation with faculty they will likely experience while at Cornell.
+Successful participation serves as evidence of the two most important skills required of an academic psychologist: the capacity to integrate theoretical and factual material and to devise and execute a creative empirical research project.
+Conducting honors research and completing a thesis requires a significant investment of time and effort.
 Students who successfully complete the Honors Program graduate with honors noted on their diplomas.
 Qualified majors who are planning postgraduate work in any field (academic or otherwise) should consider applying.

 Documents and Forms

 For additional information on the program, please contact the Director of the Honors Program, Dr. Stephen Ceci